 The remaining 4 kilometres between the end of the tarred road and Sossuvlei can only be traversed on a 4X4 vehicle.
 Experience driving on sand is desirable but not required.
 It's perfectly doable.
 It's advisable to lower your tire pressure 150 kPa before engaging the sandy trail.

 Another option if you don't have a 4X4 vehicle is to leave your 2WD car in the parking area and take the available public shuttle buses which will take you there for 100 $NS/pp return.
 Another option is to bum a ride with self-drive visitors with extra space in their 4x4 vehicle.

 Sesriem lodges like the Sossusvlei Lodge also offer early morning excursions which will take you the entire way.

 As mentioned above, the famous Dune 45 is so-named because it is located 45 kilometres from Sesriem Gate along the paved road.
 It's the dune most-often photographed on Namibia travel brochures.

 Honestly, there are many more similar dunes along the 65-kilometre drive to Sossusvlei, so it didn't strike me as particularly unique.
 But it's popular partly because it's a designated dune which tourists are allowed to climb.
-It's a relatively easy climb as Dune 45 stand at 170 metres.
+It's a relatively easy climb as Dune 45 stands at 170 metres.

 About 20 kilometres past Dune 45, the paved road comes to an abrupt end at the 2WD parking lot.
 From there, a few kilometres of sand paths stand before the truly magnificent site of Sossusvlei.